rcazzara/seldovia/_people/Blackburn_Mrs_Frank.md

 cemetery_plot: 194
 source_file: Cemetery Directory
 ---
 **Mrs. Frank   Blackburn** was buried in the Seldovia City Cemetery in Plot #194 in 1965.
+We are not sure who she was but there is a lot of information for Frank Blackburn and perhaps we'll someday find out her real name.

 Frank BLACKBURN Family